 In all of these cases, your first step should be to contact qualified, well-trained electricians and have them take a look at the problem right away.

-Besides the issue of safety brought on by an old or defective breaker panel, there are some great reasons for upgrading your breaker panel.
-Let’s examine some of the most common.
+Besides the issue of safety brought on by an old or defective breaker panel, there are some great reasons for upgrading, and a new breaker panel installation can fix some potentially serious problems.
+Let’s examine some of the most common reasons new electrical panels are installed.

 Adding a home generator and using it safely will require some new wiring and the addition of a sub-panel to your existing panel.
-This sub-panel will separate the power coming into your home from the generator from the power grid, ensuring the safe operation of the generator when necessary.
+This sub-panel will separate the power coming into your home from the generator from the power grid, providing separate electrical circuits to connect the generator and ensuring the safe operation of the generator when necessary.

 If you’ve added a home office you may have increased your electrical demands significantly.
 It’s a smart idea to contact an electrician or electrical contractor to see if you need to replace or improve your existing panel.

 Adding an in-law suite to your home may be a wonderful solution for your family’s needs.
-But if you planning on adding an independent heating and cooling system to the suite with the use of a multi-split system, you’ll want to be sure that your existing breaker panel can handle the increased power needs of it and any other electrical additions.
+But if you planning on adding an independent heating and cooling system to the suite with the use of a multi-split system, you’ll want to be sure that your existing electrical system can handle the increased power needs of it and any other electrical additions.

 Electricity might very well be the future of transportation.
 But you’ll need to charge that new EV, and the fastest way to do it at home is with the use of a Level 2 charger that uses a 240-volt circuit.
 That could be a big addition to your home’s electrical system, particularly if you’re starting with a smaller circuit breaker panel.

 Being a do-it-yourselfer can be very satisfying.
 But it’s smart to know your limits.
-If you decide you want to replace or upgrade your breaker panel consider very carefully whether it’s something that you can do yourself.
+If you decide you want to replace or upgrade your electrical panel, consider very carefully whether it’s something that you can do yourself.

 Home electrical fires and deaths are an unfortunate fact.
 If you’re not completely certain you know what you’re doing when installing electrical systems it’s smart to leave the work to the experts.
 At Team Enoch, all of our technicians are highly trained, and we’re used to taking on projects ranging in scale from minor residential improvements and repairs to major commercial projects.